Review of Earthborn Holistic Venture Limited Ingredient Diets Dog Food

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to other dry dog foods.

-Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-Earthborn Holistic Venture is a grain-free dry dog food using a notable amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+Earthborn Holistic Venture is a grain-free dry dog food using a significant amount of named meat meals as its main source of animal protein, thus earning the brand 5 stars.

 Has Earthborn Holistic Brand Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to Earthborn Holistic.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Earthborn.